matejc/matejc.github.io/_posts/2018-07-20-personal-growth.md

 This is not all, I have started to meditate every day to help me think more clearly, I am sure that this can help me in personal life also, not just at work.
 I am using *Headspace* (link is in links section).

 Personal day-to-day plan is also something that I have done, I just need to follow it.
+It look's like when should I wake up, then do warm up, meditate, clean up, eat breakfast, things that are logical to do, but I rarely do all of them every day - remember, its not about the plan, its about planning.

 ## Conclusion